Community: Other Activities in our area

 Feeling creative?
 RGU have various Art short courses on offer.
 See Art RGU link

 A wide variety of events can always be found from the Events pages of the Aberdeen City Council link opposite.
 For example, lunchtime talks at both The Tolbooth & The Maritime Museums, local festivals, art and craft workshops, meet the author talks, creative writing, meditation and exercise opportunities such as health, local history and NUART mural walks.

-The popular series of Lunchtime Concerts on Thursdays at 12.45 mostly at The Citadel have restarted.Check AAGM link for more info.
+The popular series of Lunchtime Concerts on Thursdays at 12.45 mostly at The Citadel are suspended during the pandemic.Check AAGM link for more info.
+NOTE there are links to virtual concerts to enjoy on this site presently

 If Jazz is your choice, then the weekly Thursday evening gigs at The Blue Lamp may appeal.
 For Folk fans, then Wednesday nights there are for you.

 Concerts from classical to pop can be found from the Aberdeen Box Office, APA or AECC links.
 Check out in particular the varied programme of events taking place in the newly refurbished Music Hall.

 - Check out also the Music>Events section on the University of Aberdeen website for opportunities to hear a diverse range of music from classical,opera,new music to Jazz.

-- relax and enjoy half an hour of wonderful music in beautiful surroundings at the concerts at noon in St Andrews Cathedral, King Street every Saturday.
+- relax and enjoy some wonderful music in beautiful surroundings at the virtual concerts in St Andrews Cathedral, King Street - to be found on the cathedral's website.